 Grade Replacement: A graduate student who repeats a course(s) taken at Delta State University and who earns a higher grade the second time may submit a Grade Replacement Request form.
 Both the original grade and the repeat grade will appear on the student's transcript.
 The grade for the first attempt, however, will be excluded from the student's GPA calculation; only the grade and credit hours earned in the second attempt will be counted toward degree completion.
 The grade replacement policy may be used a maximum of two times during the student's graduate academic career at Delta State, with a limit of once for any one course.
-Exception will be made for cohort-based, linked courses for which one common grade is given, up to a maximum of three courses.
+Exception will be made for cohort-based, linked courses for which one common grade is given, up to a maximum of four courses. (find the AC notes on this).